savitaashture/articleyamls/README.md

-### YAML formating for Dynamic scheduling of Tekton workloads using Triggers1234 test
+### YAML formating for Dynamic scheduling of Tekton workloads using Triggers1234 test PR

 For EventListener Section